gau-nernst/vision-toolbox/README.md

 *FLOPS is measured with `(1,3,224,224)` input.

-^Sources: [[pjreddie's website]](https://pjreddie.com/darknet/imagenet/) [[WongKinYiu's CSP GitHubb repo]](https://github.com/WongKinYiu/CrossStagePartialNetworks).
+^Sources: [[pjreddie's website]](https://pjreddie.com/darknet/imagenet/) [[WongKinYiu's CSP GitHub repo]](https://github.com/WongKinYiu/CrossStagePartialNetworks).
 Official Darknet models use 256x256 image, thus their FLOPS are slightly higher.
 The 1000-class classification head is probaby included in their Parameters and FLOPS count, resulting in slightly higher numbers.

 ### VoVNet